instant-technologies/chimesamples/BotBeforeChime/CustomerBot/README.md

 To access our public api routes to get information on queue level attributess go to https://addchime.com/api.html

 This is an example of a json response from these routes.
+Posting data to this json route is non-authenticated.

 ![queue info](https://user-images.githubusercontent.com/60370937/73482866-811e5880-436c-11ea-8cc6-66462ee4b02a.png)